-Please use the buttons below to see more information on Leeds Carnegie and matches between Irish and Carnegie over the years.
+Please use the buttons below to see more information on Leeds Carnegie and matches between Exiles and Carnegie over the years.

 A stunning hat-trick of tries by flying winger Adam Thompstone confirmed his coming of age in a Guinness Premiership context.
 Chris Hala’Ufia capped another energetic performance with a brace of tries.
 Sailosi Tagicakibau scored the seventh in the final minute to take the score over the half-century mark.